 The Bachelor of Music degree is offered with majors in Sacred Music, Music Education, Organ Performance, Piano, Voice Performance, Theory/ Composition.
+The Bachelor of Arts in Music degree is offered a primary instrument of organ, piano, or voice.
 The minor in Piano Pedagogy is available to Westminster Choir College students, and the minors in Arts Administration and Music Theater are open to all University students.